Maxine Thévenot - Founding & Artistic Director

 Thévenot's direction invariably shapes the music with illuminating and often profound effect, sculpting each phrase with intelligence and understanding. - Albuquerque Journal

-A frequent champion of music of our own time, she has conducted regional, national, and world premieres of works including those by Judith Bingham, Abbie Bettinis, Jake Runestad, Ola Gjeilo, Judith Weir, Cecilia McDowall, Arvo Pärt, Tarik O’ Regan, James MacMillan, Joby Talbot, Philip Moore, Andrew Carter, Stephanie Martin, Andrew Ager, Falko Steinbach, and Levi Brown.
-In 2021 she will premiere newly-commissioned works by Sarah Quartel and Jenny Olivia Johnson, written especially for her choral ensembles.
+A frequent champion of the music of our own time, she has conducted regional, national, and world premieres of works including those by Judith Bingham, Abbie Bettinis, Jake Runestad, Ola Gjeilo, Judith Weir, Cecilia McDowall, Arvo Pärt, Tarik O’ Regan, James MacMillan, Joby Talbot, Philip Moore, Andrew Carter, Stephanie Martin, Andrew Ager, Falko Steinbach, Levi Brown, Sarah Quartel, Jenny Olivia Johnson, Zachary Wadsworth and Gabriel Jackson.

 (click here to continue reading)